 The Central Bank of Ireland regulates firms that provide regulated services, including, payment services, electronic money, lending and investment services.

-If you wish to issue electronic money services in Ireland, such as prepaid cards or electronic wallets, you will require an Authorised Electronic Money Institution license from the Irish regulator, namely, the Central Bank of Ireland.
+If you wish to issue electronic money services in Ireland, such as prepaid cards or electronic wallets, you will require an E-money EMI / Electronic Money Institution license from the Irish regulator, namely, the Central Bank of Ireland.

 Another important thing you must do before making an application is to ensure you meet the regulator's conditions.
 For example, you will need to ensure that your management and people such as directors, must be located in Ireland.
 You will need to demonstrate through your application that you have appropriate resources to operate your business.
 This includes having sufficient financial, management, staff, and systems to manage your business.